AIT-Lablink/lablink-universal-api-client/docs/configuration.rst

 .. topic:: Required configuration parameters for each signal defined in category *Signals*

-  :*Id:*: SignalId of data exchange signal
+  :*Id*: SignalId of data exchange signal
   :*Source*: NodeId of data exchange signal source

 .. topic:: Optional configuration parameters for each input/output in category *Signals*